aahnik/wappdriver/docs/usage/04_advanced.md

             )
 ```

 The first argument you need to pass is the recipient's name which must be saved in your phone.

 After that you can pass as many string arguments you want for message.

-The string can be:
+!!! tip
-- a text message or
-- the file path if you want to send a image, video, GIF, documents etc.
+    - The string can be a text message or the file path if you want to send a image, video, GIF, documents etc.
-- you can send multiple files, just pass them as arguments
+    - You can send multiple files, just pass them as arguments
     - You must use Absolute File Paths

 `wappdriver` will automatically detect whether a string is a message or a file path.